wonderlili/pokemon-api-table-lab/README.md

 ### Set-up

 You're going to create two tables from Charizard's information using the terminal-table gem (https://rubygems.org/gems/terminal-table/versions/1.6.0).
 The first table should contain the character's statistics.
-The second table should contain the character's stats.
+The second table should contain the character's abilities.
 Be sure to run the following command before running charizard_tables.rb:

 > gem install terminal-table